 Income Type Upfront Written Third Party Oral Third Party Document Review Tenant Declaration (LEVEL 5) (LEVEL 4) (LEVEL 3) (LEVEL 2) (LEVEL 1) Self- Employment Not Available The PHA mails or faxes a verification form directly to sources identified by the family to obtain income information.
 The PHA may call the source to obtain income information.
 The PHA may accept any documents (i.e. tax returns, invoices and letters from customers) provided by the tenant to verify self-employment income.
 Note: The PHA must document in the tenant file, the reason third party verification was not obtained.
 The PHA may accept a notarized statement or affidavit from the tenant that declares the family's total annual income from self-employment.
+Note: The PHA must document in the tenant file, the reason third party verification was not available. employment inc Self-Employment Incorporate.
+When third party vancludes a perjury staten verification is not ava ailable, the PHA should arized tenant Social Security Benefits Use of HUD Tenant Assessment System (TASS) to obtain current benefit history and discrepancy reports.
+The PHA mails or faxes a verification form directly to the local SSA office to obtain social security benefit information.
+(Not Available in some areas because SSA makes this data available through TASS.
+SSA encourages PHAs to use TASS.)
+The PHA may call SSA, with the tenant on the line, to obtain current benefit amount.
+(Not Available in some areas because SSA makes this data available through TASS.
+SSA encourages PHAs to use TASS.)
+The PHA may accept an original SSA Notice from the tenant.
 Note: The PHA must document in the tenant file, the reason third party verification was not available.
-Verification of Self-Employment Income: Typically it is a challenge for PHAs to obtain third party verification of self-

-Verification of Self-Employment Income: Typically, it is a challenge for PHAs to obtain third party verification of self-employment income.
-When third party verification is not available, the PHA should always request a notarized tenant declaration that includes a perjury statement.

-Social Security Use of HUD Tenant The PHA mails The PHA may call The PHA may The PHA may accept Benefits Assessment System or faxes a SSA, with the tenant accept an original a notarized statement (TASS) to obtain verification form on the line, to obtain SSA Notice from or affidavit from the current benefit directly to the current benefit the tenant.
-Note: tenant that declares history and local SSA office amount.
-(Not The PHA must monthly social discrepancy reports. to obtain social Available in some document in the security benefits. security benefit areas because SSA tenant file, the Note: The PHA must information. makes this data reason third party document in the (Not Available available through verification was tenant file, the reason in some areas TASS.
-SSA not available. third party because SSA encourages PHAs verification was not makes this data to use TASS.) available. available through TASS.
-SSA encourages PHAs to use TASS.)
-Welfare Use of computer The PHA mails, The PHA may call The PHA may The PHA may accept Benefits matching faxes, or e-mails the local Social review an a notarized statement agreements with the a verification Services Agency to original award or affidavit from the local Social Services form directly to obtain current notice or printout tenant that declares Agency to obtain the local Social benefit amount. from the local monthly welfare current benefit Services Agency Social Services benefits.
-Note: The amount to obtain welfare Agency provided PHA must document electronically, by benefit by the tenant. in the tenant file, the mail or fax or in information.
-Note: The PHA reason third party person. must document in verification was not the tenant file, available. the reason third party verification was not available.
+The PHA may accept a notarized statement or affidavit from the tenant that declares monthly social security benefits.
+Note: The PHA must document in the tenant file, the reason third party verification was not available.
+Welfare Benefits Use of computer matching agreements with the local Social Services Agency to obtain current benefit amount electronically, by mail or fax or in person.
+The PHA mails, faxes, or e-mails a verification The PHA may call the local Social Services Agency to obtain current benefit amount.
+The PHA may review an original award notice or printout from the local Social Services Agency provided by the tenant.
+Note: The PHA must document in the tenant file, the reason third party verification was not available.
+The PHA may accept a notarized statement or affidavit from the tenant that declares monthly welfare benefits.
+Note: The PHA must document in the tenant file, the reason third party verification was not available.